aditya2894DS/Algorithms/bin/ReadMe.md

-## Concepts related to data structures and alogrithms
+## Concepts related to data structures and algorithms

 ### Dynamic programming
 > - 1.